Blushiva/Module-10-Employee-Tracker/README.md

 #
 #

-## FOR CLASS REQIREMENTS MUST DO ALL OF THE FOLLOWING
+## FOR CLASS REQUIREMENTS MUST DO ALL OF THE FOLLOWING

 ## USER STORY
  I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business.